IdlePhysicist/go-latex/README.md

 **Note**

 It was pointed out to me that `go-latex` will replace anything that *looks* like a LaTeX macro in the parsed source code, even if it is inside a string literal.
-This is by deside so that the user can print unicode characters to the terminal.
+This is by design so that the user can print unicode characters to the terminal.

 The example used to bring this to my attention was string formatted as a Windows file path, while this is not an issue to me as a UNIX user but if you are a Windows user who wishes to use this software, then please be careful of the directory names in your paths.